danielegasparri/ExoPhotoCurve/README.md

     - Automatic centroid recentering on all the images of the loaded sequence
     - Saving apertures to be loaded any time you want
     - Photometry file generated compatible with AstroImageJ and automatically passed to the analysis panel
-- **Fine-tuning, analyse, and modeling light curves in ASCII or CSV format**:
+- **Fine-tuning, analyze, and modeling light curves in ASCII or CSV format**:
     - Interactive plot window updated in real time
     - Automatic or manual clipping of outliers
     - Automatic or manual selection of the comparison stars to optimize the signal to noise of the transit
     - Detrending methods: airmass, JD_UTC, FWHM, and meridian flip correction
-    - Transit modeling using the physical data of the considered extrasolar planet and comparison with the expected model, using the embedded NASA and ExoClick extrasolar planet databases.
+    - Transit modeling using the physical data of the considered extrasolar planet and comparison with the expected model, using the embedded NASA and ExoClock extrasolar planet databases.
-    - Saving plot, statistics, diagnostics and the full recipe in order to maintain reproducibility of the result
+    - Saving plot, statistics, diagnostics and the full recipe in order to maintain reproducibility of the results.

 ## System Requirements